Broken pieces of fossilised tree trunks. GPS location: N25-57.750 E11-24.616.

 (the Libyan Desert) in Egypt were said to date from the Oligocene epoch, or around

-35 million years ago.
 Among the largest fossilised forest to be found in the

 world so far are Arizona's Petrified Forest National Park in America, and the

-petrified forest of Lesbos is Greece.
+petrified forest of Lesbos in Greece.

 |